A Bayesian change point model for spatio-temporal data: Data Analysis

 \subsection{Synthetic Data}

 To determine the efficacy of our model and method, we create a synthetic data set of the same size as the temperature data, specifically 22,000 observations for eight locations.
 The ``true" number of change points are shown in the highlighted row of Table \ref{tab:simfwd}.
-The temporal and spacial bases were defined using the observed data as described in Section \ref{sec:consider} with a choice of four temporal bases and one spatial basis, as was selected by \cite{Arthur2018}.
-The parameter values used to create the synthetic data are provided in the Supplemental Document.
+The temporal and spatial bases were defined using the observed data as described in Section \ref{sec:consider} with a choice of four temporal bases and one spatial basis, as was selected by \cite{Arthur2018}.
+The parameter values used to create the synthetic data are provided in the Supplementary Document.

 We ran the MCMC algorithm for 122,000 iterations, discarded 2,000 as burn-in, and thinned by five for memory purposes.
 This left 24,000 saved draws from the posterior distributions of each parameter.
-Prior parameters are $\bfSigma_\bfbeta = 10,000 \bfI$, $\bfSigma_\bfalpha = 10,000 \bfI$, $a_{\sigma^2_\epsilon} = 10$, $b_{\sigma^2_\epsilon} = 1$, and $b_i = \delta_i = 2000$ for all locations.
+Prior parameters are $\bfSigma_\bfbeta = 10,000\,\bfI$, $\bfSigma_\bfalpha = 10,000\,\bfI$, $a_{\sigma^2_\epsilon} = 10$, $b_{\sigma^2_\epsilon} = 1$, and $b_i = \delta_i = 2000$ for all locations.
 We make use of the ``parallel" package in R \citep{R2021} to fit the models in parallel.

 Table \ref{tab:simfwd} shows the change points for each model chosen at each step of the forward selection process.
 Each model was chosen because it had the smallest DIC value compared to the other models fit in that step.
 Thus, the model with the smallest DIC in the table is also the model with the smallest DIC of all 82 models fit.
-Happily, the model with the smallest DIC is is also the true number of change points used to create the data.
+Happily, the model with the smallest DIC had the same number of change points as the true number used to create the data.
 Thus, the forward selection process was effective at choosing the correct model for the synthetic data set.
 We repeat the selection process with different random seeds and the results are the same -- the method repeatedly selects the model with the true number of change points.